 But, before I move on, it would be remiss of me if, when talking about digital fundraising, I didn’t mention Pennies.
 And more specifically, the fact that in August, Pennies announced that since their launch in 2010, they have raised over £7.5m (that’s m for million!) for charity, from over 32 million micro-donations.
 With the growth in online shopping and increasing use of contactless technology for payments, people just aren’t carrying cash like they used to – research by YouGov and CAF recently found that 37% of adults carry £10 of cash or less at any given time, and 8% carry no cash at all, an increase from 5% in 2013.
 And if people aren’t carrying cash they can’t put their lose change in the charity collection box at the till.
 But, the ‘digital charity box’ Pennies, allows you to round up payments online and donate the extra small change to charity.
 So, if you buy something for £5.95 you would pay £6 with the additional 5p being donated.
 It’s a fantastic use of tech, reflecting the changes in the way that people shop and pay for things, and the numbers speak for themselves on the success of this approach to fundraising!

-4. Perhaps the best use of social media in 2016: Tap-to-choose Instagram campaign, National Trust
+Best social media of 2016: Tap-to-choose Instagram campaign, National Trust.